mallahdiv/kuriosity_moodle/README.md

 # Kuriosity

+## Application
+- [Moodle](https://moodle.org) is a learning platform designed to provide educators, administrators and learners with a single robust, secure and integrated system to create personalised learning environments

 | __Team Member__  | __Function/Role__ |
 | -----------      | -----------       |
 | Mallah-Divine Mallah | Program Manager   |